 Park covers 369 square miles (957 square km).

-Mount Rainier is open year-round.
-It is a perfect destination for summer holidays and winter getaway.
-But sometimes roads can be impassable due to weather.
-So always check the park’s opening hours and road status before you hit the road.
+Mount Rainier National Park is open year-round.
+It is a perfect destination for summer holidays and winter getaways.
+But sometimes roads can be impassable due to the weather.
+Always check the park’s road status before you hit the road.

 The closest major airport to Mount Rainier National Park is the Seattle-Tacoma International Airport (SEA).
 It is located only 2 hours away from the main park entrance.
 So, if you are going to visit Seattle, check our detailed 3 Days Seattle Itinerary before you go.

-The best flight offers you will find and book on skyscanner.com or tripadvisor.com.
+The best flight offers you will find and book are on skyscanner.com, or CheapOair.

 There is no public transportation within Mount Rainier National Park.
-So, if you need to rent a car search for the best rental car deals on tripadvisor.com.
+So, you can get there in your own car.
+Or if you need to rent a car search for the best rental car deals on tripadvisor.com and Rentalcars.
 We can certainly recommend Alamo rentals, which we have been using for years in our travels and have never been disappointed.

 Estimated Drive time to Mount Rainier National Park: